 What tenants should check for when looking for a rental!

-• Be wary of scams! – unfortunately, there isn’t a shortage of scams to be wary of.
-One of the most common one’s is when a tenant rents a property from a landlord, and then illegally sub-lets it to other tenants!
-That’s a classic.
+- Be wary of scams! – unfortunately, there isn’t a shortage of scams to be wary of.

-I have listed a bunch of common scams for tenants to be wary of.
-Also, note the comments section, it’s filled to the brim with comments from tenants that have fallen victim.
-Be careful and do your due diligence.
+I have listed a bunch of scams tenants should be wary of.
+Note the comments section, it’s filled to the brim with stories from tenants who’ve fallen victim – it’s all too common.
+So be cautious and conduct thorough due diligence.

 Most tenant’s think that the landlord/agent is only the person that should be doing the referencing, but that’s an extremely naive approach.
 You need to protect yourself like very other person.